 - On the last dipping, the bottom 5cm of each napkin should be the deepest and darkest shade whilst the top edge should be white.
 The dye pattern should gradually change from white to pastel to bright dye creating a pastel ombre effect.

 Learning how to tie dye t shirts is loads of fun and you can pretty much do it with any item of clothing – like baby grows, socks, jeans or even other materials, like towels and table cloths.
 However, there comes a time when all these things have to be washed, and that’s when problems can happen.
 You don’t want your fresh tie-dye pattern disintegrating in the wash, or even worse, the dye moving onto other clothes.
 Here’s how to wash tie dye in five simple steps…

 - Rinse the material with cold water under the sink – After the dying process, you should have rinsed out the material anyway, but if not then go back to this step to be sure.

-This will stop it from bleeding onto other clothes when it’s put in the washing machine next time.
+- Fill the basin with warm water to set the dye – This will stop it from bleeding onto other clothes when it’s put in the washing machine next time.
 Mix in a small amount of washing detergent into the water as well.

-Let the tie dyed material soak in the mixture of water and detergent for about 15 minutes.
+- Leave it in the basin – Let the tie dyed material soak in the mixture of water and detergent for about 15 minutes.

 - Wash the shirt again under cold water – But be careful not to rub it too hard otherwise you could risk rubbing off the dye.
 Then allow it to soak again for another 10 minutes.

 - Hang it out to dry – If possible, hang it out over the bath or in the bathroom, to ensure that any leaked dye doesn’t find its way to carpeted flooring.